Former GM of govt subsidiary charged with using office by appointing daughter as company officer

 MELAKA: A former general manager of a state government subsidiary pleaded not guilty at the Ayer Keroh Sessions Court here today to a charge of using his office for gratification by appointing his daughter to a position in the company.

-Datuk Abu Bakar Abdul was alleged to have used his office during a job interview by appointing his daughter, Nurnadiah Abu Bakar, to the position of Assistant Human Resources Officer at Panorama Melaka Sdn Bhd.
+Abu Bakar Jani was alleged to have used his office during a job interview by appointing his daughter, Nurnadiah Abu Bakar, to the position of Assistant Human Resources Officer at Panorama Melaka Sdn Bhd.

 He was charged with committing the offence at the company at Lot 19B & 19C Zone B, Terminal Building, Melaka Sentral, Jalan Tun Abdul Razak here on Dec 27, 2018.